Sean Malone (ice hockey)

-Sean Malone (born April 30, 1995) is an American professional ice hockey forward, currently playing with the Rochester Americans in the American Hockey League (AHL) while under contract with the Buffalo Sabres of the National Hockey League (NHL).
+Sean Malone (born April 30, 1995) is an American professional ice hockey forward, currently under contract with Örebro HK in the Swedish Hockey League (SHL).
+He formerly played with the Buffalo Sabres and Nashville Predators of the National Hockey League (NHL).

 Playing career

 After a successful career at Nichols School, where he was All-State in three sports, Malone was drafted by the Buffalo Sabres in the sixth round, 159th overall, in the 2013 NHL Entry Draft.
 He played college hockey for Harvard University of ECAC Hockey.
 During his junior and senior years at Harvard, he underwent hip surgery and rehabilitation for his injury.
 Despite his setbacks, he was signed to a professional contract by the Sabres on April 8, 2017, and made his NHL debut that night in a game against the Florida Panthers as an emergency replacement for Marcus Foligno.
 He had one shot on net and played over 12 minutes in the 3–0 loss to the Panthers.

 After participating in the Buffalo Sabres development camp in July 2017, Malone was unable to participate at the Sabres' rookie camp, the Prospects Challenge tournament, and training camp due to another injury.
 He was then assigned to the Sabres AHL affiliate, the Rochester Americans, for the 2017–18 season.

 On June 25, 2019, Malone opted to remain within the Sabres organization, signing a one-year AHL contract to continue with the Rochester Americans.
 In the 2019–20 season, Malone in his third season with the Americans appeared in 58 games, placing second on the team in scoring by tallying 30 points, before the season was cancelled due to the COVID-19 pandemic.